-Florence + the Machine — Female-fronted rock band somewhere between Evanescence and Paramore.
+Florence + the Machine — Female-fronted rock band somewhere between Evanescence and Paramore although far less successful than either group.
 Their 2008 song "All Around Me" just made it into the US Top 40.

 Flyleaf — Rock band fronted by Nirvana drummer Dave Grohl.
-While they first became popular in the '90s, they had more success in the new decade.
+While they first became popular in the '90s (and their best known song comes from that period), they had more success in the new decade.

 Foo Fighters Forgive Durden